ControlSystemStudio/phoebus/app/3dViewer/doc/index.rst

     # The background of the viewer is set to be nearly black.
     background(32, 32, 32, 1)

-    # A blue box is defined with one corner at the origin, and the opposite
-    # corner at (100, 100, 100).
-This will result in a cube with each side
-    # being of magnitude 100.
-    box(0, 0, 0, 100, 100, 100, 0, 0, 255, 1)

-    # A red sphere of radius 10, is placed at each corner of the previously
+    # A red sphere of radius 10, is placed at each corner of the box we are about to define.
-    # defined box.
     sphere(  0,   0,   0, 10, 255, 0, 0, 1)
     sphere(100,   0,   0, 10, 255, 0, 0, 1)
     sphere(  0,   0, 100, 10, 255, 0, 0, 1)